ddbaidya/laravel-blog/README.md

 -   CRUD Operations: Perform Create, Read, Update, and Delete operations for blog posts, categories, and tags.
 -   SEO-Friendly URLs: Generate search engine optimized URLs for blog posts using slugs.
 -   Markdown Editor: Integrated markdown editor for easy blog post creation.
--   Theming Support: Customize the look and feel of the blog website with theme support.

 ## Getting Started